carlmanaster/locus-acgt/README.md

 Sequences may also be viewed as simple one-pixel wide vertical bars for a much denser display, using the same color coding.
 Just select the cells you want displayed as stripes and choose _Toggle Stripes_ from the context menu.

-### Reference Sequence _(coming soon)_
+### Reference Sequence

-In either mode, you can assign another sequence as a reference.
+In either mode, you can assign one cell as a reference.
 For bases where the displayed sequence matches the reference, the character or vertical bar will be light and for bases where it does not match, it will be dark; in this way mutations stand out clearly.
 The shading is ambiguity-code aware.

 ### Sequence Tags _(coming soon)_